github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 - **Awaited** selects the value of a promise.
 - **Instance** selects instances of a class.
 - **Fuzzy** selects all values that are derived from the current value through a combination of the other operations described in this list.
-  For example, this can be used to find all values the appear to originate from a particular package.
+  For example, this can be used to find all values that appear to originate from a particular package.
 This can be useful for finding method calls from a known package, but where the receiver type is not known or is difficult to model.

 The following components are called "call site filters".
 They select a subset of the previously-selected calls, if the call fits certain criteria: